Shelob9/thefalcon/README.md

 The Falcon
 ==========

-The Falcon is a child theme for Twenty Fourteen with all content centered and user-configurable gradient background via the WordPress customizer.
+A child theme for Twenty Fourteen with all content centered, user-configurable gradient background, fancier topbar and a slideout sidebar on mobile.

 More Information
 ================